PHILOSOPHY & PRACTICES

 OTHER IMPORTANT DAYS

-During an eclipse, the mahaguru advised abstinence from water and food and suggested focusing on paath instead.
+During an eclipse, the mahaguru advised abstinence from water and food, and suggested focusing on paath instead.

 During the days of shraddh, he advocated feeding people and animals on behalf of our ancestors.
 Aside from that, other charitable acts can and should be performed in their name.
-When you do something for your ancestors, a part of the benefit accrues to you while the rest is attributed to them.